SquidDev-CC/FAQBot-CC/faqs/file_transfer.md

----
-title: Transferring files to and from computers
+# Transferring files to and from computers
-search: file transfer open
----

 ComputerCraft computers store their files inside a sandbox, meaning they can't open files on your real computer - only ones that are inside the computer's special folder.
 However, there are multiple ways to transfer files between your real computer and ComputerCraft.